 Fee Based Financial Advice

-The introduction of new rules on fee-based financial advice at the end of 2012 helped put an end to this kind of bias.
+The introduction of new rules on fee-based financial advice at the end of 2012 aimed to remove this type of bias.
 It also prompted a major shakeout of the UK’s adviser industry.
 Since then, the quality, transparency and professionalism of the UK’s financial advice has steadily risen while its consumers are still coming to terms with the idea that they’re better off paying a separate fee for the financial advice they receive.

 Should I Pay a Fee for Financial Advice?

 An Hourly Rate

 This can vary between £75 and £350 an hour, with the UK average around the £150 per hour mark

 Set fees for work of a certain type

 These can range from several hundred to several thousand pounds

 This can be structured either as a flat fee or as a percentage of the sum you want to invest